fectec/fectec/README.md

 ## 💞 Collaboration

-I'm open to collaborate on a **wide range of projects** related to my areas of interest.
+I'm open to collaborating on a **wide range of projects** related to my areas of interest.
 Please reach out if you have exciting ideas to work on together.

 ## 📫 Contact Me